Cominuscule points and Schubert varieties: Schubert varieties and slices

-\begin{proof} We give the proof in the $X^w$-maximal case, since the $X_w$-maximal case is similar.
-Suppose that $Q$ is a standard parabolic subgroup with Levi factor $M$ containing $T$.
-As discussed in Section \ref{ss.Schubertbackground}, $w$ is minimal in its $W_Q$-coset if and only if for each simple root $\ga$ in $\Phi^+_M$, we have $w \ga > 0$.
+\begin{proof} Suppose that $Q$ is a standard parabolic subgroup with Levi factor $M$ containing $T$.
+As noted above, $w \in W^Q$ if and only if for each simple root $\ga$ in $\Phi^+_M$, we have $w \ga > 0$.
 By definition, the standard maximal parabolic subgroup $P = LU$ is defined so that the simple roots in $\Phi^+_L$ are exactly the simple roots $\ga$ with $w \ga >0$.
-Hence $w$ is minimal in its left $W_P$-coset.
-Moreover, $w$ is minimal in its left $W_Q$-coset if and only if the simple roots in $\Phi^+_M$ are a subset of the simple roots of $\Phi^+_L$, which occurs if and only if $Q \subset P$. \end{proof}
+Hence $w \in W^P$.
+Moreover, $w \in W^Q$ if and only if the simple roots in $\Phi^+_M$ are a subset of the simple roots of $\Phi^+_L$, which occurs if and only if $Q \subset P$. \end{proof}